Viktorres19/RuWU/README.md

 This project is for sale.
-My design and could.
+My design and code.

 To run the project folloowing steps should be done:
 1. after unpacking or clonning repository, inside project folder run the command 'npm install'